 (Bachelor of Arts)

-Professors — Gregory S. Aldrete, Harvey J. Kaye, Andrew E. Kersten, Kim E. Nielsen
+Professors – Gregory S. Aldrete, Harvey J. Kaye, Andrew E. Kersten

-Associate Professors — Clifton G. Ganyard, Victoria A. Goff, David J. Voelker (chair)
+Associate Professors – Clifton G. Ganyard (chair), Victoria A. Goff, Heidi M. Sherman, David J. Voelker

-Assistant Professors — Caroline S. Boswell, J. Vincent Lowery, Eric J. Morgan, Heidi M. Sherman
+Assistant Professors – Caroline S. Boswell, J. Vincent Lowery, Eric J. Morgan